Do you love the tactile experience of taking notes on paper but prefer the organizational features of digital note-taking apps? We do, too.

 Price: Free (with a Microsoft Account)

 Of course, to benefit from taking notes, you need to make it a habit.
-If you’re looking to build the habit of taking notes (or another productive habit), you’ll love our latest course.
+If you’re looking to build the habit of taking notes (or another productive habit), you’ll love our course on mastering habits.

 Click the button below to learn how you can take it (and thousands of other classes) for free: